• Skip to primary navigation

 Step by step collage-baked potatoes, then adding on the zucchini and then fish and then chorizo topping and then the final baked product.

-Baked Chorizo Crusted Fish and Potatoes is a delicious one sheet pan less than 30-minute complete dinner using only 7 ingredients.
+Sheet Pan Chorizo Panko Crusted Cod is a delicious one sheet pan less than 30-minute complete dinner using only 7 ingredients.

 5 from 3 votes